Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

-Statistical significance is assessed using circular-shift randomization applied to the source processes.
-For each window, $B=20$ circular shifts are performed, preserving each driver’s marginal temporal dependence while destroying directional alignment.
+Statistical significance is assessed using circular-shift randomization applied to the source processes, implementing the shift-based procedure of Section~\ref{subsec:inference} and Appendix~\ref{app:rand}.
+For each window, $B=20$ circular shifts are performed, preserving each driver's marginal temporal dependence while destroying directional alignment.
 Upper-tail tests are used for $\lambda_1(C(t))$ and $\mathrm{tr}(C(t))$, while $r_{\mathrm{eff}}(C(t))$ is assessed using two-sided tests.
+The randomization $p$-value is computed as $\widehat{p}=(1+\sum_{b=1}^B \mathbf{1}\{\widehat{T}^{(b)}\ge \widehat{T}^{\mathrm{obs}}\})/(B+1)$, which is super-uniform under the null (Supplement~\ref{app:asymptotic_theory}, Proposition~\ref{prop:rand_asymptotic}; Supplement~\ref{app:implementation}, Proposition~\ref{prop:E_rand}).

+Lag-level spectral validation confirms that directional structure is present at the level of individual lags before aggregation: short lags ($\tau=1,2$) exhibit the highest significance frequencies and account for the majority of dominant windows, while longer lags ($\tau=3,5$) contribute less frequently but remain significant in a nontrivial fraction of windows.
+Full lag-level results are reported in Supplement~\ref{app:empirical}, Table~\ref{tab:lag_validation}.